Executive Director; Boston, Massachusetts

 Loan & Outreach Officer; Hampden, Maine

-Chris joined CFNE in 2021 and visits current and potential borrowers, providing technical assistance, administration of the loan portfolio, and marketing the Fund in Maine.
+Chris joined CFNE in 2021 and supports current and potential borrowers, providing technical assistance, administration of the loan portfolio, and marketing the Fund in Maine.
 Chris joins us after directing MaineStream Finance, a nonprofit lender/CDFI focusing on mortgage and small business lending.
 He has also led teams providing technical assistance on enterprise development, product development, social performance, and digital finance in Africa, the Middle East, and Asia.
 Chris was introduced to microfinance and cooperative finance as a Peace Corps volunteer in Mali, West Africa.
+He also served in various team and leadership roles in commercial banking and consulting to secure financing for healthcare institutions and other nonprofits along the US East Coast.
+Chris holds a BA in business administration and economics from Rhodes College (Memphis, TN) and an MBA from Babson College/Olin (Wellesley, MA).

 Loan & Outreach Officer; Burlington, Vermont